lynnvyding/linweiding/_pages/about.md

   - /about.html
 ---

 Welcome to my home page!
 My name is Linwei Ding.
-I am a graduate student studying for my master's degree, major in Theory of Art and Culture in the School of Arts, Nanjing University.
+I am a graduate student studying for my master's degree, major in Theory of Art and Culture at the School of Arts, Nanjing University.
 I Graduated from Xiamen University in 2022 with B.A. in Musicology and Accounting.

 Research Interests
 ======
-My research interests focus on Art Communication and Media Culture, Musicology and Sound Study, and Digital Platform and Cultural Industry.
+My research interests focus on Art Communication and Media Culture, Musicology and Sound Study, and Digital Platforms and Cultural Industry.
 As a mixed method researcher, I use qualitative methods such as ethnography into the society's culture phenomenon, along with data analysis methods.

 Personal Skills
 ======